r-shreesha/Interview-Prep/System_Design/KV_Store.md

 If a replica goes completely unavailable, we implement an anti-entropy protocol to keep replicas in sync.
 Anti-entropy involves comparing each piece of data on replicas and updating each replica to the newest version.

-A `merkle tree` is used for inconsistency detection and minimizing the amount of data transferred.
+A `merkle tree` is used for inconsistency detection and minimizing the amount of data to be synchronized or transferred.

 A hash tree or Merkle tree is a tree in which every non-leaf node is labeled with the has of the labels or values(in case of leaves) of its child nodes.